getsocial-io/slate/source/includes/social/_channels.md

 #### Returns

-Channel with total visits, shares and referrals.
+Channel with total shares and referrals.

 ### 4.3.
 Top Channel Users